 I am very sorry for what happened.
 It was unacceptable and will never happen again.

-The representative that you spoke with didn’t actually hang up the phone – he told me that he tried to transfer your call but it just must not have gone through.
+The representative that you spoke with didn’t actually hang up the phone – I was informed that he tried to transfer your call but it must not have gone through.
 Since the call dropped a second time, you might want to check your phone service provider.
 We pride ourselves on our service, and would never do something like that.

 Again, I am very sorry for the inconvenience.
 Please contact customer support for any further concerns you might have – our customer service agents are always very happy to help.